GMLC-TDC/pyhelics/docs/pythonic-interface.md

 # Pythonic interface

-Example of what it looks like to use the Pythonic interface:
+Example of what it looks like to use the Pythonic interface; [this code can also be found here](./examples/website_pythonic_interface).
+A more extensive example can be found in the [HELICS-Examples repository.](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_default_pythonic)

 ```python
 import helics as h